 Solution |

 There are instances where unauthorized login attempts are coming from malicious IPs trying to get into the FortiGate.
-It is strongly recommended to restrict the login from those malicious IPs.
+It is strongly recommended to restrict the login to those malicious IPs.
 Below are sample logs indicating brute force attempts from attackers.

 config firewall address